maab528/Sales-Analysis-UAE-PowerBI/README.md

 # Sales-Analysis-UAE-PowerBI
-Sales performance analysis for a retail company in the UAE using Power BI
+This project analyzes sales data for a retail company operating in the UAE using Power BI.